Immunosuppressive drug: Polyclonal antibodies

 Heterologous polyclonal antibodies are obtained from the serum of animals (e.g., rabbit, horse), and injected with the patient's thymocytes or lymphocytes.
 The antilymphocyte (ALG) and antithymocyte antigens (ATG) are being used.
 They are part of the steroid-resistant acute rejection reaction and grave aplastic anemia treatment.
 However, they are added primarily to other immunosuppressives to diminish their dosage and toxicity.
 They also allow transition to cyclosporin therapy.

 Polyclonal antibodies inhibit T lymphocytes and cause their lysis, which is both complement-mediated cytolysis and cell-mediated opsonization followed by removal of reticuloendothelial cells from the circulation in the spleen and liver.
 In this way, polyclonal antibodies inhibit cell-mediated immune reactions, including graft rejection, delayed hypersensitivity (i.e., tuberculin skin reaction), and the graft-versus-host disease (GVHD), but influence thymus-dependent antibody production.

-As of March 2005, there are two preparations available to the market: Atgam, obtained from horse serum, and Thymoglobuline, obtained from rabbit serum.
+As of March 2005, there are two preparations on the market: Atgam, obtained from horse serum, and Thymoglobuline, obtained from rabbit serum.
 Polyclonal antibodies affect all lymphocytes and cause general immunosuppression, possibly leading to post-transplant lymphoproliferative disorders (PTLD) or serious infections, especially by cytomegalovirus.
 To reduce these risks, treatment is provided in a hospital, where adequate isolation from infection is available.
 They are usually administered for five days intravenously in the appropriate quantity.
 Patients stay in the hospital as long as three weeks to give the immune system time to recover to a point where there is no longer a risk of serum sickness.

 Because of a high immunogenicity of polyclonal antibodies, almost all patients have an acute reaction to the treatment.
 It is characterized by fever, rigor episodes, and even anaphylaxis.
 Later during the treatment, some patients develop serum sickness or immune complex glomerulonephritis.
 Serum sickness arises seven to fourteen days after the therapy has begun.
 The patient has fever, joint pain, and erythema that can be soothed with the use of steroids and analgesics.
 Urticaria (hives) can also be present.
 It is possible to diminish their toxicity by using highly purified serum fractions and intravenous administration in the combination with other immunosuppressants, for example, calcineurin inhibitors, cytostatics, and corticosteroids.
 The most frequent combination is to use antibodies and ciclosporin simultaneously in order to prevent patients from gradually developing a strong immune response to these drugs, reducing or eliminating their effectiveness.